aliyun/terraform-provider-alibabacloudstack/README.md

-Terraform Provider For ApsaraStack Cloud
+Terraform Provider For AlibabacloudStack Cloud
 ==================